XiangXu/Programming-Daily-Learning/Java/4_Java_Thread.md

 While sleep() is a static method which means that it always affects the current thread (the one that is executing the sleep method).
 A common mistake is to call t.sleep() where t is a different thread; even then, it is the current thread that will sleep, not the t thread.

+#### Difference between lock and monitor

+##### Locks

+**A lock is kind of data which is logically part of an object's header on the heap memory**.
+Each object in a JVM has this lock (or mutex) that any program can use to coordinate multi-threaded access to the object.
+If any thread want to access instance variables of that object; the thread must "own" the object's lock(set some flag in lock memory area).
+All other threads that attempt to access the object’s variables have to wait until the owning thread releases the object’s lock (unset the flag).

+Once a thread owns a lock, it can request the same lock again multiple times, but then has to release the lock the same number of times before it is made available to other threads.
+If a thread requests a lock three times, for example, that thread will continue to own the lock until it has "released" it three times.

+Please note that lock is accquired by a thread, when it explicitly ask for it.
+In Java, this is done with the synchronized keyword, or with wait and notify.

+##### Monitors

+**Monitor is a synchronization construct that allows threads to have both mutual exclusion(using locks) and cooperation.** the ability to make threads wait for certain condition to be true(using **wait-set**).

+In other words, along with data that implement a lock, every Java object is logically associated with data that implements **wait-set**.
+Whereas locks help threads to work independently on shared data without interfering with one other, wait-sets help threads to cooperate with one another to work together towards a common goal. all waiting threads will be moved to this wait-set and all will be notified once lock is released. **This wait-set helps building monitors with additional help of lock(mutex).**

+##### Mutual exclusion

+Putting in very simple words, a monitor is like a building that contains one special room (object instance) that can be occupied by only one thread at a time.
+The room usually contains some data which needs to be protected from concurrent access.
+From the time a thread enters this room to the time it leaves, it has exclusive access to any data in the room.
+Entering the monitor building is called “entering the monitor.”
+Entering the special room inside the building is called “acquiring the monitor.”
+Occupying the room is called “owning the monitor,” and leaving the room is called “releasing the monitor.”
+Leaving the entire building is called “exiting the monitor.”

+When a thread arrives to access protected data (enter the special room), it is first put in queue in building reception (entry-set).
+If no other thread is waiting (own the monitor), the thread acquires the lock and continues executing the protected code.
+When the thread finishes execution, it release the lock and exits the building (exiting the monitor).

+If when a thread arrives and another thread is already owning the monitor, it must wait in reception queue (entry-set).
+When the current owner exits the monitor, the newly arrived thread must compete with any other threads also waiting in the entry-set.
+Only one thread will win the competition and own the lock.

+**There is no role of wait-set feature.**

+##### Cooperation

+**Cooperation is important when one thread needs some data to be in particular state and another thread is responseible for getting data into that state. producer and consumer problem** where read thread needs the buffer to be in a “not empty” state before it can read any data out of the buffer.
+If the read thread discovers that the buffer is empty, it must wait.
+The write thread is responsible for filling the buffer with data.
+Once the write thread has done some more writing, the read thread can do some more reading.
+It is also sometimes called a **“Wait and Notify”** OR **“Signal and Continue”** monitor because it retains ownership of the monitor and continues executing the monitor region (the continue) if needed.
+At some later time, the notifying thread releases the monitor and a waiting thread is resurrected to own the lock.

+This cooperation requires both i.e. **entry-set** and **wait-set**.
+Below given diagram will help you in understand this cooperation.